michaelmusty/.dotfiles/README.markdown

     `vi(1)` and `view(1)` implementation if it's available.
 *   `x()` is a one-key shortcut for `exec startx`.

-There are a few other little tricks defined for other shells:
+There are a few other little tricks defined for other shells providing non-POSIX features, as compatibility allows:

 *   `keep()` stores ad-hoc shell functions and variables (Bash, Korn Shell 93, Z shell).